Quandela/Perceval/docs/source/reference/backends/index.rst

 On the other hand, the sampling backends are only able to sample randomly output states.

-A comparison of the backends is available at :ref:`Computing Backends`.
+A comparison of the backends is available at :ref:`Simulation Back-ends`.

 .. toctree::
    :maxdepth: 2